Mike-Stringer/Serverless-PractiseDB/README.md

 ## Notes

 **finished sql - clean up the database - remove chaff -new table based on 2 main time series sqls.
+Could introduce campaign = cost / time area for time series.

 - Using SQLite console, SQLite Studio, POWER BI
 - No keys in schema, utilise POWER BI UI to pull together relation (can also do this is SQLite Studio)